zilongwang123/LeaSyn/yosys-passes/README.md

 This folder contains three Yosys custom passes for LeaVe.

-To build them with Yosys installed system wide, run `make`.
+If you use the provide Docker container, run `make`.

 To build with a custom Yosys installation, run `make YOSYS_CONFIG=<path-to-yosys-config>` with the path of `yosys-config` in the Yosys installation directory.